MGhaith/Static-Site-Server/README.md

     - Launch the instance.

-3. Locate and copy your instance Public DNS in the EC2 dashboard.
+3. Locate and copy your instance Public IP in the EC2 dashboard.
 #### 2. Connect via SSH
 On your local machine:
 ```bash